Cyberlorians/M-21-31/ExecutiveSummary.md

 - Day-to-day security operations
 - Audit readiness and evidence collection
 - Ongoing compliance validation

-While this approach is primarily focused on **Microsoft products and solutions**, the **PowerApp** solution also offers the flexibility for users to incorporate data from outside the **Microsoft ecosystem**, allowing for broader integration with other systems and technologies.

 ### 🛡️ Comprehensive GRC and DFIR Tooling
 The offering created through M-21-31 is designed to become a full-featured: